 Other reasons can be more clearly seen in the different types of reorgs as the process is subjective in nature, and each company can essentially create its own.
 The United States IRS (Section 368) recognizes seven types of reorganization.
 Some of them are mergers, subsidiary acquisition of stock, transfer spin-offs or split-offsSpin-offs Or Split-offsBoth spin-off and split-off are the two different forms of divestitures.
 In a spin-off, the subsidiary company's shares are distributed among all of the shareholders.
 In contrast, in a split-off, the stakeholders have to surrender their parent company's shareholding for receiving the subsidiary company's shares., etc.

 Listed below are some reasons for reorgs.

 - Share control and majority stake is an important reason why many reorgs take place.

-- Another reason is mergersMergersA merger is a voluntary fusion of two existing entities equal in size, operations, and customers deciding to amalgamate to form a new entity, expand its reach into new territories, lower operational costs, increase revenues, and earn greater control over market share..
+- Another reason is mergersMergersMerger refers to a strategic process whereby two or more companies mutually form a new single legal venture.
+For example, in 2015, ketchup maker H.J.
+Heinz Co and Kraft Foods Group Inc merged their business to become Kraft Heinz Company, a leading global food and beverage firm..
 Two separate legal entities decide to move forward as one during a merger.
 Consolidation of assets is common with a merger, but each company has its own process.
 This is mainly dependent on what terms the two parties agree to.